prebid/prebid.github.io/adops/setting-up-prebid-for-amp-in-dfp.md

 ---
 layout: page
-title: Setting up Prebid for AMP in DFP (Pre-release)
+title: Setting up Prebid for AMP in DFP
 head_title: Setting up Prebid for AMP in DFP
 description: Setting up Prebid for AMP in DFP
 pid: 3